jerryhgladinet/docs/admin/source/chapter03.rst

 **EULA**

-   This will be a rtf file format as input.
+   This will be a RTF file format as input.

 **Code Signing Certificate**